alissonpmedeiros/scg/README.md

     - ``` python3 main.py ```

-3. Every time the script **main.py** runs, we have to delete the *users.txt* file because the VR users will have different MAC addresses.
+3. Every time the script **mininet_network.py** runs, we have to delete the *users.txt* file because VR users will have different MAC addresses.
 ---